 Avoid photographing military or police controls.
 Better not to photograph official buildings and ask permission to take pictures of people or their houses.

-Route through the 2 most fascinating regions of Cameroon; the primary jungle area of the East and the Sahelian north.
+Route through the two most fascinating regions of Cameroon; the primary jungle area of the East and the Sahelian north.
 The trip has been designed to discover a different Africa than the traveler may have already visited.
-The itinerary goes through the last virgin tropical forests of Cameroon, discovering the Bantu peoples and the Baka pygmies who continue to live from hunting and gathering, and continue through the valley of Faro, territory of nomadic tribes, and Montes Vokre, refuge of the Last animist peoples.View Trip Details
+The itinerary goes through the valley of Faro, territory of nomadic tribes and refuge of the last animist peoples, Vokre Mountains and continues through the virgin tropical forests of Cameroon, discovering the Bantu peoples and the Baka pygmies who continue to live from hunting and gathering.View Trip Details